openizr/perseid-website/docs/api/server/Controller.md

 - **model:** Data model to use.
 - **logger:** Logging system to use.
 - **engine:** Engine to use.
 - **version:** Release version.
-Will be sent back along with responses through the "X-App-Release" header.
+Will be sent back along with responses through the "X-Api-Version" header.
 - **endpoints:** List of built-in endpoints to register.
 - **parseInt:** Parses `value` into an integer.